quesby/quesby-boilerplate/src/content/documentation/installation.md

 ### Package Manager Options

-Neutrino supports multiple package managers.
+Quesby supports multiple package managers.
 Choose the one that best fits your workflow:

 | Package Manager | Speed | Disk Usage | Lock File | Recommended For |
 |----------------|-------|------------|-----------|-----------------|